akvorado/akvorado/console/data/docs/03-usage.md

 - `/api/v0/inlet/schemas.json`: versioned list of protobuf schemas used to export flows
 - `/api/v0/inlet/schemas-X.proto`: protobuf schema for the provided version

-## Configure service
+## Orchestrator service

-`akvorado configure` starts the configure service.
-It runs as a service as it exposes an HTTP service for ClickHouse to configure itself.
+`akvorado orchestrator` starts the orchestrator service.
+It runs as a service as it exposes an HTTP service for other components (internal and external) to configure themselves.
 The Kafka topic is configured at start and does not need the service to be running.

+The following endpoints are exposed to configure other internal
+services:

+- `/api/v0/orchestrator/broker/configuration/inlet`
+- `/api/v0/orchestrator/broker/configuration/console`

 The following endpoints are exposed for use by ClickHouse: